WELCOME TO HONORS PHYSIOLOGY

 As an honors course in Physiology at Calabasas High School, you may have an interest in a college or career in a health-related field or a desire to educate yourself about your own health.
-Students will gain a comprehensive knowledge of anatomy and physiology through in-depth coverage of each of the eleven bodily systems from the cellular level to the system-wide complexity and maintenance.
-Students will use skills of inquiry, observation, experimentation and analysis to assess their learning through assessments that can be monitored in our Data section.
+Students will gain a comprehensive knowledge of anatomy and physiology through in-depth coverage of each of the eleven bodily systems from the chemical level to system-wide complexity and maintenance of the human organism.
+They will learn to fluently speak and write the language of anatomy.
+They will conduct numerous dissections of preserved organisms in addition to regular laboratory exercises and activities.
+Students will use skills of inquiry, observation, experimentation and analysis to assess their learning through assessments.
 Our curriculum is based off of our book, Human Anatomy & Physiology, 10th ed.
 (2016) by Elaine N. Marieb and Katja Hoehn.

 Unit 1: Organization of the Body